10x Performance Increase

 Empirical results Locality of Reference optimization can reduce I/O wait-states in application layer code by multiple decimal orders of magnitude (compared to a similar legacy application implemented in a relational database).
 We have customers with production applications that are now running 1,000x to 1,000,000x faster than their legacy application.

-Simultaneous innovation Fractal Programming consists of simultaneous innovations in:
+Simultaneous innovation Fractal Computing consists of simultaneous innovations in:

 • Distributed processing,